iacopoerpichini/cg3d-neural-renderer/README.md

 ```

 ## Run experiments
-To run experiments open a terminal and run: ```phython main.py```, is possible to change the experiment directory by modifing the file config.py at the parameter
+To run experiments open a terminal and run: ```phython main.py --example_input ex-1```
+Is possible to change the experiment by command line and it's also possible to modify all the experimental parameters in the file config.py
 ```PATH.INPUT```